mvincent7891/iRETAIN/README.md

 ### Card, Deck and Subject Indexing and Tabulation
 The tab and index components for cards, decks and subjects were built from scratch with React.js and use pure SCSS for styling.
 While similar pre-made React.js components exist, none allow the versatility I desired.
 So I built my own!

-Some components were not home-rolled, and credit is due to the following:
+Some components were not home-rolled, and credit is due:

 ### Tagging Component
 The deck tagging features uses the `react-tag-iput` component, which can be found [here][tagger].